bart-krakowski/time/docs/framework/react/reference/uesCalendar.md

   - This function is used to retrieve the style properties for a specific event based on its ID.
 - `getEventProps: (id: string) => { style: CSSProperties } | null`
   - This function is used to retrieve the style properties for a specific event based on its ID.
+- `getCurrentTimeMarkerProps: () => { style: CSSProperties, currentTime: Temporal.PlainTime }`
+  - This function is used to retrieve the style properties and current time for the current time marker.

 #### Example Usage